-Alignment with For the Public Good For the Public Sustain our people, our work, and the environment by attracting and stew the resources we need to deliver excellence to the benefit of all Albertans.
-OBJECTIVE: Secure and steward financial resources to sustain, ent promote, and facilitate the university's core mission and strategic goals. i.
-Strategy: Seek and secure resources needed to achieve and suppostrategic goals. ii.
-Strategy: Ensure a sustainable budget model to preserve and enhance core mission and reputation for excellence in teaching, learning, researce community engagement.

-Alignment with Institutional risk(s) this proposal is addressing.

-Risk Indicator ☐ Enrolment Management ☐ Relationship with Stakeholders

-☐ Faculty and Staff ☐ Reputation

-☐ Research Enterprise
+Alignment with For the Public Good Alignment with Institutional stewarding the resources we need to deliver excellence to the benefit of all Albertans.
+OBJECTIVE: Secure and steward financial resources to sustain, enhance, promote, and facilitate the university's core mission and strategic goals. i.
+Strategy: Seek and secure resources needed to achieve and support our strategic goals. ii.
+Strategy: Ensure a sustainable budget model to preserve and enhance our core mission and reputation for excellence in teaching, learning, research, and community engagement.
+Please note below the specific institutional risk(s) this proposal is Risk Indicator addressing. ☐ Enrolment Management ☐ Relationship with Stakeholders ☐ Faculty and Staff ☐ Reputation □ Funding and Resource Management ☐ Research Enterprise

-☐ IT Services, Software and Hardware ☐ Safety

-☐ Leadership and Change ☐ Student Success

-☐ Physical Infrastructure

-Legislative Compliance and Post-Secondary Learning Act

-jurisdiction APC Terms of Reference

-BFPC Terms of Reference 2(c) 3(e)